-PARTNER Crafts Council of New Zealand SPONSOR Winstones Wellington, Bright Building Supplies, NZ Forest Products PUBLICATION essay Carl Andrew
+PARTNER Crafts Council of New Zealand SPONSOR Winstones, Bright Building Supplies, NZ Forest Products PUBLICATION essay Carl Andrew

 A joint venture by City Gallery Wellington and the Crafts Council of New Zealand, The Great New Zealand Box Show is a follow-up to the 1981 theme show The Bowl.
 New Zealand Crafts Council members—artists, craftspeople, and designers—are invited to produce a work on the theme of ‘the box’.